-A paint sprayer gives the smoothest finish, however, you can brush or roll on the paint.
-A rolled and a brushed finish can turn out very nice as well.
+A paint sprayer gives the smoothest finish, but you can also brush or roll on the paint.
+A rolled and a brushed finish can turn out very nice.
 There is no difference in durability between spraying or hand painting.

 Step 7.
 Lightly sand.
 After the primer is fully dry, lightly sand the surfaces with 220 or 320 grit sandpaper.
-Remove any dust and then you are ready for paint.
+Remove any additional dust, and then you’re ready to paint.

 Step 9.
 Remove all masking and tape.